 The laser handpiece is held against the skin, the microscopic beams penetrate the skin, the handpiece is lifted and moved to the next section of skin and the process is repeated.
 The procedure is very quick, surprising most people with the absence of expected discomfort.

-Fractional laser treatment appears to be well tolerated by most patients.
+Our Virginia Beach laser skin resurfacing treatments appear to be well tolerated by most patients.
 Shaving or application of mineral make-up can be applied after treatment.
 In most cases, patients can return to work directly after treatments or the following day, depending upon their skin condition and treatment.

 Some of the side effects and complications that may occur after aggressive or ablative fractional laser treatments, particularly on neck skin, include: